LLNL/serac/src/docs/sphinx/dev_guide/equation_solver.rst

 Common configurations via option structs
 ----------------------------------------

-The easist way to build an equation solver is by providing a structs containing parameters for common configurations of the linear and nonlinear solvers.
-These structs are then passed to the equation solver factory method ``buildEquationSolver``.
-The returned object can then be used by physics modules to solve nonlinear systems of equations.
+The easist way to build an equation solver is by providing structs containing parameters for common configurations of the linear and nonlinear solvers.
+These structs are passed to the equation solver factory method ``buildEquationSolver`` and the returned object can be used by physics modules to solve nonlinear systems of equations.

 .. literalinclude:: ../../../../src/serac/numerics/equation_solver.hpp
    :start-after: _build_equationsolver_start